zeowna/jose-chociai-backend-test/README.md

 - More Test Coverage;
 - Asset Image upload;
+- Soft Delete;
-- A Auth Service outside Users service (Role Based);
+- An Auth Service outside Users service (Role Based);
 - A Redis Cache to Store Auth Tokens and Expirations.